-As Femi Otedola clocks 59 today the 4th of November 2021, he will become a deserving recipient of goodwill and congratulatory messages from all over the world.
+As Femi Otedola clocks 59 on the 4th of November 2021, he will become a deserving recipient of goodwill and congratulatory messages from all over the world.
 Felicitations will pour in from friends, family, business partners and colleagues, the clergy, and reputable firms to name a few.

 Born in the imperial city of Ibadan, the man is exceptionally blessed and carries a name that has, in many years, been a source of blessing to more families than the media can keep track of.
 The handsome, calm, and fashionable Nigerian billionaire and philanthropist is very well known across the African continent.
 His name also rings a bell when mentioned in many elite circles across the globe.
 He is practically ubiquitous that he made the list of the 100 most Reputable Africans organised by Reputation Poll international in 2020.